Ambassadors of Change Program

 Yes.
 Students will be sent a registration link and at that time they can pay online through that form.

-The schedules of all of the pre-Welcome Week programs are very full, so participation in multiple programs is not feasible.
+The schedules of all of the Pre-Orientation programs are very full, so participation in multiple programs is not feasible.

 Yes.
-Students selected for the Ambassadors of Change Program will be able to move into their residence hall room when they check in for the program.
+Students selected for the Ambassadors of Change Program will be able to move into their residence hall room when they check in for the program (on Monday 8/16/21 in the morning).
 Also, the program schedule includes evening activities that help get participants acclimated to Butler and to Indianapolis.

 Yes!
 Attending all aspects of the program will make the experience more enjoyable and will help tie concepts and ideas together.
-Participants will be very busy, so do not make other plans during the week of AOC.
+Participants will be very busy, so please do not make other plans during the week of Ambassadors of Change.

 Participants will receive a schedule of the week's events at check-in, but they can plan on daily service projects (usually about 3 hours long), discussions about social issues, learning about service and leadership styles, and fun evening activities.

-AOC is a casual program, but "work" clothes that can get dirty will be needed for service project(s) - long pants and closed-toed sturdy shoes will be necessary for some projects.
+Ambassadors of Change is a casual program, but "work" clothes that can get dirty will be needed for service project(s) - long pants and closed-toed sturdy shoes will be necessary for some projects.
 Work boots are not required, but helpful.
 Flip flops will not be allowed on service projects for safety purposes and agency regulations.
 There is a closing banquet which people usually get a little more dressed up for (e.g. nice pants or dress, ties - though not suits, etc.).
-Team builder will keep participants informed about appropriate dress.
+Student small group leaders will keep participants informed about appropriate dress.

-A Nalgene or refillable water bottle will be needed for service projects.
+A refillable water bottle will be needed for service projects, and a small drawstring bag is recommended.
 A SMILE!